In Memory of Elizabeth Howe, Salem, 1692: Legacy

 Several items from Elizabeth Howe, particularly the dresses beaded to resemble hair, have appeared in museum exhibitions.
 Three items from Elizabeth Howe appeared in the 2011 exhibition Alexander McQueen: Savage Beauty, originally at the Metropolitan Museum of Art: the gold bodysuit from Look 20, the leather face-covering bodice from Look 22, and a handbag made from silver-plated metal and brown leather.

 The Museum at FIT owns a copy of Look 44, a bronze-beaded green gown, which has appeared in several of their exhibits, including Fairy Tale Fashion (2016) and Dress, Dreams, and Desire (2025).
 The Peabody Essex Museum of Salem owns a copy of Look 45, another of the beaded evening gowns; it was the centrepiece of their 2021 exhibition The Salem Witch Trials: Reckoning and Reclaiming.

 The 2022 exhibition Lee Alexander McQueen: Mind, Mythos, Muse, originally at the Los Angeles County Museum of Art, featured several items from Elizabeth Howe.
 There were two black dresses with silver beading: Look 43 as presented on the runway as well as a variant of Look 44.
 There were also two pairs of shoes and two pairs of boots.
 The National Gallery of Victoria owns copies of a gold quilted coat from Look 9, the gold beaded dress from Look 18, and the black velvet dress from Look 45; these appeared in their staging of Mind, Mythos, Muse.

+Look 18, a long gold sequined gown, has made two red carpet appearances, although it is not clear if it was the same dress or two identical copies.
+Cameron Diaz wore the gold dress from Look 18 to the Tokyo premiere of Shrek the Third in May 2007.
+It was auctioned in 2010 at Bonhams, and again in December 2024 at Sotheby's, where it sold for $114,000.
+Amal Clooney wore the look to the King's Trust 50th Anniversary Celebration in May 2026.

+Fashion dealer Steven Philip auctioned his collection in 2023, including a number of archival McQueen pieces.
+A pair of gold snakeskin heels with dragonfly detailing, produced for Elizabeth Howe, sold for £1,000.
+According to the auction description, they were based on Dragonfly Woman, a brooch by René Lalique c.
+1897, but were never released commercially.
+(Note: The auction description page incorrectly lists the collection as The Widows of Culloden, but gives the year for Elizabeth Howe.)
+The auctioned heels were acquired by Alexander McQueen archivist John Matheson.